Marcellin Berthelot: Discoveries

 The fundamental conception that underlay all Berthelot's chemical work was that all chemical phenomena depend on the action of physical forces which can be determined and measured.
 When he began his active career it was generally believed that, although some instances of the synthetic production of organic substances had been observed, on the whole organic chemistry remained an analytical science and could not become a constructive one, because the formation of the substances with which it deals required the intervention of vital activity in some shape.
 He engaged in a long argument with Louis Pasteur on the subject of vitalism, in which Pasteur took the vitalist position on the basis of his work on alcoholic fermentation.

 To this attitude he offered uncompromising opposition, and by the synthetic production of numerous hydrocarbons, natural fats, sugars and other bodies he proved that organic compounds can be formed by ordinary methods of chemical manipulation and obey the same principles as inorganic substances, thus exhibiting the "creative character in virtue of which chemistry actually realizes the abstract conceptions of its theories and classifications—a prerogative so far possessed neither by the natural nor by the historical sciences."

 Recognition

 In 1863 he became a member of the Académie Nationale de Médecine; he was also awarded the Grand Cross of the Legion of Honour.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1880.
 In 1881 he became a foreign member of the Royal Netherlands Academy of Arts and Sciences.
+He was elected an International Member of the United States National Academy of Sciences in 1833.
+He was awarded honorary membership of the Manchester Literary and Philosophical Society in 1886.
+In 1895, he was elected an International Member of the American Philosophical Society.

-Avenue Berthelot in Lyon was named - obviously - after him on 25 March 1907.
+Avenue Berthelot in Lyon was named after him on 25 March 1907.